Undergraduate History Courses (HIST)

 4361 Topics in Military History (3-0).
 A study of war in different historical epochs.
 The course will analyze combat and the evolution of military technique within the broad cultural context of political, economic, social, and intellectual factors.
 (May be repeated once for credit when topic varies.)

 4371 Internship in History.
 The student will participate in work and on-the-job training at a historic site, museum, or other appropriate organization.
 A research paper dealing with the internship experience, written under the direction of a faculty member, will be required.
 The internship is limited to history majors.
-Registration allowed only after selection by the history program made upon written application in the semester prior to placement.
-See history program director for details.
+Registration allowed only after selection by the History Department made upon written application in the semester prior to placement.
+See department chair for details.

 4381 Special Topics (3-0).
 A course dealing with selected topics in history.
 (May be repeated once for credit when topic varies.)

 4391 Research.
 A specialized course of directed reading or research for superior students majoring in history.
-Must have history program approval to register.
+Must have departmental approval to register.